tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `create`: Create organization member invite.
+* `create`: Send an invitation for a new user to join the...
-* `delete`: Delete organization member invite.
+* `delete`: Cancel a pending member invitation using the...
-* `get`: Get organization member invite.
+* `get`: Get details of a specific pending member...
-* `list`: Lists the member invites of organization this...
+* `list`: List all pending member invitations for an...
-* `resend`: Resend organization member invitation.
+* `resend`: Resend an existing member invitation to the...

 ##### `zanshin organization member invite create`

-Create organization member invite.
+Send an invitation for a new user to join the organization via email.

 **Usage**: